Favorite Charlie Munger Quotes Display His Legendary Wit and Wisdom Selected By Warren Buffett

 Munger’s Extraordinary Legacy

-At 99, Munger can sound youthful in his thoughts.
-However, the reality is likely that Charlie is thinking about the deep legacy he will leave us.
+At 99, Munger could sound youthful in his thoughts.
+However, in reality, it is likely that Charlie was thinking about the profound legacy he would leave us.

 “You can learn a lot from dead people.
 Read of the deceased you admire and detest.”